open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 component version and transferred to an OCM repository.

 To deploy the application into a Kubernetes cluster, it is required to bootstrap the `ResourceGraphDefinition` by
-* deploying an `OCMRepository` that points to the OCM repository in which the component version is stored,
+* deploying an `OCMRepository` that points to the OCM repository in which the OCM component version is stored,
 * deploying a `Component` that points to the OCM component version in that OCM repository,
 * deploying a `Resource` that points to the `ResourceGraphDefinition` in the component version, and
 * deploying an `OCMDeployer` that points to the `Resource` and applies the `ResourceGraphDefinition` to the cluster.

-The manifests for that bootstrap cannot be shipped with the component version (as this would require another bootstrap).
-Accordingly, the bootstrap manifests must be provided in separately and the provider must know which component version and resources to use.
+The manifests for that bootstrap cannot be shipped with the OCM component version (as this would require another bootstrap).
+Accordingly, the bootstrap manifests must be provided separately and the provider must know which OCM component version and resources to use.

-As one can see, the `ResourceGraphDefinition` in the component version contains the image of the application itself.
+As one can see, the `ResourceGraphDefinition` in the OCM component version contains the image of the application itself.
 The reason for this, is to localise the image:

-When an OCM resources get transferred to an OCM repository, the location-reference (if any) of the resource is adjusted to the new location.
+When an OCM resources get transferred to an OCM repository, the access of the resource is adjusted to the new location.
 By creating a CR `Resource` for that OCM resource, the image reference is stored in the status of that `resource` (`resource.status.sourceReference`).
 This reference can be used to localise the image using FluxCDs `HelmRelease.spec.values` field.
 As a result, the image-reference in the Helm chart now points to the new location of that resource.